Nacionalista Party: Support from Democrats

-Garcia presidency: 1953–1957
+Garcia to Macapagal presidencies: 1957–1965

 After Magsaysay's plane crashed on Mt.
 Manunggal while riding a Douglas C-47 Skytrain, Carlos Garcia assumed the presidency for the last months of Magsaysay's unfinished term.
 He won a re-election in 1957, but for the first time in the electoral history of the Philippines, Garcia had a vice president who did not have the same party or his opponent's running mate as Garcia's running mate; Jose P. Laurel's son and former House Speaker Pepito Laurel was defeated by Kapampangan Congressman Diosdado Macapagal.

 Juan Pajo, the then-governor of Bohol, held the Bible on which Garcia took oath, breaking the tradition wherein it is held by presidential spouses.
 A faction led by Manuel Manahan and Raul Manglapus formed a pro-Magsaysay faction due to dissatisfaction of members of the Nacionalista Party over the "cold treatment" given to them by allies of Garcia.
 The faction later became the Progressive Party.

-Macapagal presidency: 1961–1965
+Also, Senate President Rodriguez clash with President Garcia, citing differences on latter's Filipino First policy, and the former's list of corrupt close officials tied to the president that media dubbed "White Paper".

-In 1961, incumbent President Garcia lost his opportunity for a second full term as president of the Philippines to Vice President Diosdado Macapagal.
+In 1961, after a divided party due to nomination delays, incumbent President Garcia successfully got the nomination.
+But he lost the opportunity for a second full term as president of the Philippines to Vice President Diosdado Macapagal.
 Also, Senator Gil Puyat, Garcia's running mate, lost to Senator Emmanuel Pelaez and was behind Serging Osmeña, the son of the party's founder.
 Jose Roy and Lorenzo Sumulong are those Nacionalistas who managed to gain seats.